NAV Logging

 Debugger: Unfortunately, this only allows you to research the current status of Business Central & Navision, and that only with an immense amount of time.
 Even if you have a very good idea of where the error could or should occur, you have to use the debugger to watch the same program code at work over and over again in endlessly long sessions around critical code.
 This is about as productive and exciting as watching paint dry.

-Older versions are automatically deleted, so that even after years only fresh information from the latest program versions is available.
+Older versions of the log are automatically deleted, so that even after years only fresh information on the latest program versions is available.

 As there is no competition between processes, this solution is very fast and lock-free.
-And the database is not cluttered with 99% unnecessary information.
+And the database is not cluttered with 99% unnecessary information, as is the case with other Navision log functions, namely the changelog.

-You can then comfortably view the compressed results in the log, both during development and when troubleshooting much later, without having to tap through the Business Central debugger with bleeding fingers:
+In the log, you can then comfortably view the compressed results in the Navision Log and don't have to tap through the Business Central debugger with bleeding fingers:

 -Creating a new logging file